 To address these needs, the school sites have developed a Single Plan for Student Achievement (SPSA) which designate LCAP funds aligned to Goal 2 to provide support for English Learners and low-income students as well as all unduplicated students based on student needs at their individual school sites.
 The elementary sites support the needs of English Learners and low-income students with site specific actions as well as intervention teachers, English Learner program supports, intervention programs, and extended learning opportunities to support student learning which also benefit all unduplicated and identified student groups.
-The secondary sites provide for the needs of English Learners and low-income students with site specific actions as well as supports for the additional sections for intervention and acceleration, English Learner program supports, intervention programs, and extended learning opport student learning which also benefit all unduplicated actions as well as supports for the additional sections for intervention and acceleration, English Learner program supports, intervention programs, and extended learning opport student learning which also benefit all unduplicated at groups.
+The secondary sites provide for the needs of English Learners and low-income students with site specific actions as well as supports for the additional sections for intervention and acceleration, English Learner program supports, intervention programs, and extended learning opportunities to support student learning which also benefit all unduplicated and identified student groups.
 (Goal 2: Action 5)